jurasec/SmartReponseLogRhythm/JIRAServiceDesk/README.md

 ## What does the SmartResponse plugin do?

-When the SmartResponse is triggered, it takes the Alarm Id and Alarm Rule Name params and creates an issue into the JIRA Service Desk, using a dedicated project to group all the LogRhyrhtm issues.
+When the SmartResponse is triggered, it takes the Alarm Id and Alarm Rule Name params and creates an issue into the JIRA Service Desk, using a dedicated project to group all the LogRhythm issues.

 ## Requirements: